US moves to cut Huawei off from global chip suppliers

 Under the rule change, foreign companies that use US chipmaking equipment will be required to obtain a US licence before supplying certain chips to Huawei, or an affiliate like HiSilicon.
 The rule targets chips designed or custom-made for Huawei.

-In order for Huawei to continue to receive some chipsets or use some semiconductor designs tied to certain US software and technology, it would need to receive licences from the Commerce Department.
+In order for Huawei to continue to receive some chipsets or use some semiconductor designs tied to certain US software and technology, it would need to receive licenses from the Commerce Department.

 Mr Ross said in a written statement Huawei had "stepped-up efforts to undermine these national security-based restrictions."